 10. Staph: Formication under the skin associated with eczema.

 It is a constitutional remedy for a patient who suffers from eczema.
-A patient feels something crawling under the skin which changes the location after scratching.
+The patient feels something crawling under the skin which changes the location after scratching.
 It is useful for sad and hypochondriacal patients.
-She is very much sensitive to outer impressions.
+The are very much sensitive to outer impressions.